stemil01/propositional-theorem-prover/README.md

 The last part will generate LaTeX file *tableaux.tex* for visual representation of tableaux.

 ## How it works?
+Detailed explanation can be found [here] (paper in Serbian).
-Method of analytic tableaux works by creating a binary tree called *tableaux* in which every node consists of propositional formula and symbol *F* or *T*.
+In a nutshell, method of analytic tableaux works by creating a binary tree called *tableaux* in which every node consists of propositional formula and symbol *F* or *T*.

 Tableaux is initialized by putting given formula in its root with symbol *F*.
 Then all other nodes are obtained by applying one of two following rules, named alpha and beta, both of them creating two new nodes as shown in table below.